 This foolproof fudge is for Nutella lovers, lazy people, those averse to using candy thermometers, and anyone who is some combination of the above.
 It’s really just chocolate ganache stabilized with a heaping 2 cups of Nutella and chilled until firm.
 Chopped toasted hazelnuts (salted, please) scattered on top make it look fancy and add extra flavor and texture.
 Get our Easy Hazelnut Truffle Fudge recipe.

 10. Banana Pudding

-Banana pudding may be old-fashioned, but it’s also been trending on Pinterest this summer, and no wonder—it’s creamy, comforting, no-fuss, and gives the illusion of being kind of good for you since it has actual fruit in it.
+Banana pudding may be old-fashioned, but it was also trending on Pinterest last summer, and no wonder—it’s creamy, comforting, no-fuss, and gives the illusion of being kind of good for you since it has actual fruit in it.
+We expect to see it topping charts again this year.
 Get our Banana Pudding recipe.

 In a similar vein, this deconstructed strawberry shortcake is full of ripe summer fruit, plus cool vanilla custard and buttery shortbread cookies.
 If you want to take it even easier, just replace the custard layers with whipped cream.
 Get our Strawberry Shortcake Parfait recipe.

 Related Reading: 6 Strawberries You Should Seek Out

 If you want to pile on all the fruit you can, fruit pizza is a good option, but the crust does require baking—unless you use slices of watermelon as your base.
 Bonus: no carbs, if you care about that sort of thing (depending on what else you add, though, it may or may not still be keto).
 For the sauce, you can go with cream cheese icing, cashew or coconut cream, Greek yogurt (or coconut yogurt, sweetened or not), or even a simple chocolate or balsamic glaze.
 And for the toppings, use whatever fruit is looking and tasting best at the moment.
 Get the Watermelon Pizza recipe.